jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 This staff has 10 charges and regains 1d6 + 4 expended charges daily at dawn.
 If you expend the last charge, roll a d20.
 On a 1, a swarm of insects consumes and destroys the staff, then disperses.

 Spells.
-While holding the staff, you can use an action to expend some of its charges to cast one of the following spells from it, using your spell save DC: [[giant insect]] (4 charges) or [[insect plague]] (5 charges).
+While holding the staff, you can use an action to expend some of its charges to cast one of the following spells from it, using your spell save DC: [[Giant Insect]] (4 charges) or [[Insect Plague]] (5 charges).

 Insect Cloud.
 While holding the staff, you can use an action and expend 1 charge to cause a swarm of harmless flying insects to spread out in a 30-foot radius from you.
 The insects remain for 10 minutes, making the area heavily obscured for creatures other than you.
 The swarm moves with you, remaining centered on you.
 A wind of at least 10 miles per hour disperses the swarm and ends the effect.